deepmodeling/deepks-kit/docs/source/inputs-preperation.rst

       context: local       # "local" to run on local machine, or "ssh" to run on a remote machine
       batch: shell         # set to shell to run on local machine, you can also use `slurm` or `pbs`
       remote_profile: null # use lazy local
+    # resources are no longer needed, and the task will use gpu automatically if there is one.
+However
+    # if you run the jobs via slurm/PBS, you may still include the resources part as below
+    resources:
+      numb_node: 1
+      time_limit: '12:00:00'
+      cpus_per_task: 16
+      partition: large
+      mem_limit: 12 #GB
     python: "python"       # use python in path
-    # resources are no longer needed, and the task will use gpu automatically if there is one

   # other settings (these are default; can be omitted)
   cleanup: false           # whether to delete slurm and err files